michaelskyba/tunnel/README.md

 chain of directories because a user could have different deck files with the same filename being reviewed.

 Do not start moving lines around in your deck file after starting a review.
 If you fail card 1 and thus the retry file contains card 1, there's no way tunnel will know if you suddenly swap the first and second lines of your file.
 Then, retry will have inaccurate information.
-So, if you want to make modifications, finish all reviews first.
+So, if you want to modify the order of the deck, finish all reviews first.